tmobile/jazz-installer/README.md

       If N - is the option then

-      1. Please refer [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.
+      a.
+Please refer [Installation with existing network](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-network) - Uses existing network to build the stack.
-      1. And provide more Wizard options.
+      b.
+And provide more Wizard options.

           Do you have existing Jenkins and Bitbucket Server(Y/N): n We will create Jenkins and Bitbucket Servers using the Network Stack you provided Please have vpc,subnet and cidr blocks handy Please provide VPC id: vpc-e1b9b784
           Please provide subnet id: subnet-c5caafee
           Please provide CIDR BLOCK: 172.31.0.0/16

-      With the above details - the Installer Wizard will trigger the Installation of the Framework.
+      **With the above details - the Installer Wizard will trigger the Installation of the Framework.**

-      1. Please refer [Installation Status](#installation---status) section to know the Installation status.
+      c.
+Please refer [Installation Status](#installation---status) section to know the Installation status.

 7) Provide use existing Jenkins and Bitbucket Server option = Y